Call Today 01430 449440

 Having recognised that global food production must increase to improve domestic food security, vertical farming is attracting widespread interest from individual investors and Private Equity firms who are now willing to take a long-term view.

 According to our detailed financial modelling, the profit margins which are achievable for certain fresh produce means that the initial capital investment could be repaid within a sensible timeframe.

 Combine the potential long-term returns with an increased desire to improve domestic food security and it’s easy to see why vertical farming is now attracting widescale interest.

 As a result of this sustainable profitability, many more growers are now producing thousands of vertically-farmed products which are cleaner, better quality - and competitively priced for consumers.

 Obviously, the decision whether to make the vertical faming switch depends on many different factors - including location, product type, human resources, potential profit levels and access to investment capital.

 Whilst new hydroponic growing techniques will never completely replace all traditional methods, the fact they're now being used as a way to complement them is a massive step forward for the agricultural industry.

-Of course, to make vertical farming an economically viable way to grow crops, it's important to keep a tight control on water and energy costs - whilst minimising carbon production.
+Of course, to make vertical farming an economically viable way to grow crops, it's important to keep a tight control on water and energy costs.

-All of the indoor growing experts here at CambridgeHOK passionately believe that vertical farming's ability to increase production and minimise land use is of massive value to society.
+All our indoor growing experts passionately believe that vertical farming has the ability to increase production and minimise land use, which will be of massive value to society in the long term.